"What we want is to create a powerful sense of dread."

 - The final boss theme (appropriately named "Crocodile Cacophony") from Donkey Kong Country 2 combines this with a techno beat.

-- The mission '"Remember...
-No Russian" from Call of Duty: Modern Warfare 2 has a particularly unsettling repeating bass line playing throughout the whole level.
-The title "Airport Stalk" is rather fitting.
+- The mission "Remember...
+No Russian" from Call of Duty: Modern Warfare 2 has a particularly unsettling droning bass line playing throughout the whole level.
+One variation of this, appropriately titled "Airport Stalk", also plays during the Terminal Spec-Ops mission.

 - The music in Hotline Miami switches to rather unsettling droning ambiance after a mission is completed, helping to unnerve the player and keep them on their toes even after everyone's dead which comes in handy in one mission when a van crashes through the entrance on your way out and tries to run you over.